Unofficial Harry Potter Projects

 Hogwarts Distance Learning Program for Homeschoolers is a free virtual learning webpage and no more real than the Hogwarts School For Wizards from the Harry Potter Series by J.K.
 Rowling.

-Hogwarts Distance Learning Program for Homeschoolers page is not affiliated with JK Rowling, Bloomsbury Publishing, Scholastic Books, Warner Bros. or anyone associated with the “Harry Potter” series.
+Hogwarts School of Witchcraft & Wizardry for Homeschoolers page is not affiliated with JK Rowling, Bloomsbury Publishing, Scholastic Books, Warner Bros. or anyone associated with the “Harry Potter” series.
 It is not endorsed by any of the aforementioned parties.
 Rights to the characters and their likenesses are neither claimed nor implied.
+You are now able to enroll at Hogwarts, collect your textbooks and begin taking our 9-week courses online.
+You can now progress through all seven years of schooling and be assigned a professor, homework assignments, quizzes and more.

 The Boy Who Lived